 When setting up WordPress websites, there’s a fairly common issue which can sometimes be encountered, relating to the delivery of emails.
-The problem is that emails sent by the website fail to arrive in your inbox, and you may be left scratching your head as to why they’ve gone missing.
+The problem is that emails sent by the website fail to arrive in your inbox or perhaps keep landing in spam, and you may be left scratching your head as to why they’ve gone missing.

 The most common examples of the emails that could be affected are those that should be sent to you when someone sends an enquiry via forms on your website, and the verification email which should be sent when there’s a change of admin ownership for the website in Settings > General.

 The first things to check in these cases should be your SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail) records within the DNS for your domain, as these control which servers are permitted to send emails on behalf of your domain – the system is designed to prevent people sending fake email pretending to be you.
-It’s a little bit technical – but don’t worry, we can happily check this out for you – just ask!
+There are Google help pages here for SPF and here for DKIM.

 You may still find that the email delivery issue persists even after checking that your SPF and DKIM are correct.
-In these cases, and particularly if you’re using Google / G Suite for your domain’s email hosting, the root cause is probably something else.
+In these cases, and particularly if you’re using Google Workspace for your domain’s email hosting, the root cause is probably something else.

-The next thing to check should be your Email Routing configuration in cPanel – if you’re using a 3rd party service like G Suite or Microsoft 365, you should select the Remote Mail Exchanger option.
+The next thing to check should be your Email Routing configuration in cPanel – if you’re using a 3rd party service like Google Workspace, you should select the Remote Mail Exchanger option.

-In the following steps we’ll show you exactly how to set up and configure SMTP, to solve your email deliverability problem.
-You can either follow these steps yourself, or alternatively just let us know if you’d like any help and we’ll be able to do almost all of it ourselves.
-All we’ll need is for you to set up a free account in the Google API Console and then invite us as a collaborator – see later steps.
+In the following steps we’ll show you exactly how to set up and configure SMTP and solve your email deliverability problem, using an excellent free plugin for WordPress called Post SMTP Mailer/Email Log.
+You can either follow these steps yourself, or alternatively if you’re an erjjio client just let us know if you’d like any help and we’ll be able to do almost all of it for you ourselves.
+All we’ll need is for you to set up a free account in the Google Cloud console and then invite us as a collaborator – see later steps.

-3. Enter the Google email address that will be used as your admin email for the website, and your company or website name in the Name field.
-For example, on our own erjjio studios website we use the below – you would replace these with your own details.
+3. Enter your company or website name in the Name field, and your (Google Workspace) email address which will be used as your admin email for the website, in the Email Address field.
+For example, our own erjjiostudios.com business email runs through Google Workspace and we use the below – you would replace these with your own details.

 4. Click the Next button.